The LNG Plant is located 20 kilometres northwest of Port Moresby, at Caution Bay on the south coast of PNG’s Central Province.

 The LNG Plant receives natural gas from the Hides Gas Conditioning Plant through a 700-kilometre pipeline.

-In 2016 our operations produced 7.9 million tonnes of LNG an increase of 14 percent from the original design specification of 6.9 million tonnes per annum (MTA).
+Our operations have the capacity to produce more than 8.3 million tonnes of LNG annually, an increase of 20 percent from the original design specification of 6.9 million tonnes per annum (MTA).

 Condensate, a low-density mixture of hydrocarbon liquids recovered through the gas liquefaction process, is also stored and loaded onto tankers for export at the LNG Plant.